BambooXLotus/deren-shopbro/README.md

 ### Store Management Enhancements

 - **Multi-Store Dashboard**: Develop a centralized dashboard for owners to easily switch between and manage multiple stores.
-Free tier is 5 stores and maybe more is
+Free tier is 5 stores and maybe more is Premium Tier
 - **Advanced Analytics**: Provide deeper insights into store performance, sales trends, and customer behavior to help store owners make informed decisions.

 ### Product and Category Management Improvements

 - **Bulk Operations**: Introduce the ability to perform bulk actions for adding, updating, or deleting products and categories, streamlining the management process.
 - **Enhanced Product Variants**: Improve support for product variants, allowing for more complex product

+## Other

+- **Rate Limiting**: Implement rate limiting using [Upstash Ratelimit](https://github.com/upstash/ratelimit) to prevent abuse and ensure fair resource usage.
+- **UploadThings Maintenance**: Regular maintenance with UploadThings to clean up unused images, ensuring efficient storage management.